joycse06/toy-robot-updated/README.md

 ## Assumptions

 * Assumed it's ok to convert the text entered by the user into uppercase
+* Assumed there's no restriction on usage of any specific paradigm or set of gems.
+Chose to use few gems from `dry-rb` which I wouldn't usually do without discussing with the team.
+Assumed this is either a solo project or my team members have moderate level of understanding of how the `Result` type works (and usage of `bind` from `dry-monad` gem).

 ## Design Analysis

 ### Design Principles

-* Uses domain entities and value objects to represent the core entities it works with and use `dry-types` to enforce correctness of the data it works with.
+* Uses domain entities and value objects to represent the core entities it works with and use `dry-types` to enforce correctness of the data.
-* Use dependency inject where ever applicable.
+* Use *dependency injection* where applicable.
 * Use builders to construct a `CommandDescriptor` so the `Simulator` can perform it's operation without worrying about invalid commands.
 As long as it receives an instance of the `CommandDescriptor` it can be sure that it has a valid command.
 * Tries to follow `SRP` (Single Responsibility Principle) but couldn't spend enough time looking back at them after finishing it.
-Sometimes looking at a complete solution gives opportunities to find out modelling/design problems easily.
+Sometimes looking at a complete solution gives opportunities to find out modelling/design problems.
 * Tries to use `Result` types to represent errors rather than using `exception for control flow` or passing around nils when a recoverable error occurs.
 * Tries to use `CLI` as a delivery mechanism while striving to make the core of the `app` reusable with other delivery mechanisms easily (e.g. web).